brycewray/hugo-site/content/posts/2020/03/back-nunjucks-eleventy-site.md

 ## Watch your language

 More often than not, an SSG will accept templating in only one specific computer language.
-So, if you know diddly about that language and can't readily pick it up from viewing the code of other people's sites (where those sites' code is even publicly viewable in the first place, as [this site's code is](https://github.com/brycewray/eleventy_bundler)), it doesn't matter what cool things that SSG could have done for you; you're going to find using it a pain.
+So, if you know diddly about that language and can't readily pick it up from viewing the code of other people's sites (where those sites’ code is even publicly viewable in the first place, as [this site's code is](https://github.com/brycewray/eleventy_bundler)), it doesn't matter what cool things that SSG could have done for you; you're going to find using it a pain.

 No, what you want is an SSG that gives you plenty of templating choices.
 That, friends, [Eleventy does](https://11ty.dev/docs/templates), big-time---right down to even good old vanilla HTML, if you're so inclined.
 Of course, some of the choices offer more power than others, and therefore, again, it's even better to have choices.